mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 * simple analogy
     * each pneumatic tube (channel) is connected to a single teller station inside the bank
-    * station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in the slot.
+    * station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in the slot
     * teller (worker thread) once for a couple of minutes glances up at the indicator lights (invokes select( )) to determine if any of the channels are ready (readiness selection)
-    * teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention.
+    * teller (worker thread) can perform another task while the drive-through lanes (channels) are idle yet still respond to them in a timely manner when they require attention
-* You register one or
+* You register one or more previously created selectable channels with a selector object.
-  more previously created selectable channels with a selector object.
-A key that represents the relationship between one channel and one selector is returned.
-Selection keys remember what you are interested in for each channel.
-They also track the operations of interest that their channel is currently ready to perform.
-When you invoke select( ) on a selector object, the associated keys are updated by checking all the channels registered with that selector.
-You can obtain a set of the keys whose channels were found to be ready at that point.
-By iterating over these keys, you can service each channel that has become ready since the last time you invoked select( ).
+* A key that represents the relationship between one channel and one selector is returned.
+* Selection keys remember what you are interested in for each channel.
+* They also track the operations of interest that their channel is currently ready to perform.
+* When you invoke select( ) on a selector object, the associated keys are updated by checking all the channels registered with that selector.
+* You can obtain a set of the keys whose channels were found to be ready at that point.
+* By iterating over these keys, you can service each channel that has become ready since the last time you invoked select( ).
 * selectors provide the capability to ask a channel if it's ready to perform an I/O operation of interest to you
   * for example - check if ServerSocketChannel has any incoming connections ready to accept